 That’s where we can help.

-Here at Connell Company, we have a wide selection of material handling equipment to fit the needs of any worksite or budget, including your own.
+Here at Connell Material Handling, we have a wide selection of material handling equipment to fit the needs of any worksite or budget, including your own.
 We’re not just rental experts; we’re material handling experts, too.
 Keep reading to learn more about what sort of scissor lift would work best for your jobsite.
 Then, check out our directory to find top-notch equipment that works with your budget.

 Some jobs require a bit of a lift—literally.
 That’s where aerial equipment comes in handy.
 This equipment is perfect for getting workers into spots high off the ground for jobs like repairing telephone wires.